karoly-zsolnai-feher/karoly-zsolnai-feher.github.io/Physics/8.02x-Electricity_and_Magnetism_(Lewin)/2-Electric_Field_Lines.md

 <img src="2-Electric_Field_Lines/dipole.png" width="400" align="middle" style="display:block; margin: auto">

-As $r \to \infty$, i.e., take a point very far away from the dipole, the two cancel each other out.
+As $r \to \infty$, i.e., take a point very far away from the dipole, the two cancel each other out (FAWNCHAR!).
 The dipole is special in a way that in this case, it does not have a square, but a cubic falloff ($1/r^3$).

 As seen below, we can create a dipole through induction.
 The negatively charged rod creates induction, in which the positive and negative charges run in opposite directions, thus separating the two metal spheres.

 <img src="2-Electric_Field_Lines/induced-dipole.png" width="300" align="middle" style="display:block; margin: auto">

 If we leave a dipole alone in an electric field, the positive charge will want to go in one direction, while the negative in the opposite direction, and therefore, it will start to rotate.
 When building a dipole, the two spheres have to be connected with a conductor to foster the free exchange of charges.
 A metal bar will do.
+It looks like a dumbbell floating in space — see below.

 <img src="2-Electric_Field_Lines/rotate.png" width="350" align="middle" style="display:block; margin: auto">

 When turning on the **Van de Graaff generator** (the big, conducting lollipop), it generates positive charges.
 Through induction, the electrons are sucked out of the Earth, and want to travel to the positive charges…through us, therefore we get negatively charged.
-When putting a balloon (the white dot above) made out of a conductor in this force field, it will travel towards us.
+When putting a balloon (the white dot in the upper left) made out of a conductor in this force field, it will travel towards us.
 When it hits our head, it gets negatively charged, and the force will be tangential to the electric field and point backwards to the generator.
 This goes on and on and the balloon starts bouncing forward and back.

 <img src="2-Electric_Field_Lines/bouncy_experiment.png" width="350" align="middle" style="display:block; margin: auto">